Rajendra Law Office : Advocates in Chennai

 It was also held in aforesaid precedent that the evidence relating to electronic record, being a special provision, the general law on secondary evidence under Section 63 read with Section 65 of The Indian Evidence Act shall yield to be same; Generalia specialibus non derogant, special law will always prevail over the general law.

-It was also held that Section 63 and 65 of The Indian Evidence Act have no application in the case of secondary evidence by way of electronic record; the same is wholly governed by Sections 65A and 65B of The Indian Evidence Act, so to that extent, the statement of law on admissibility of secondary evidence pertaining to electronic record, as stated by the Supreme Court in case of State (NCT of Delhi) vs. Navjot Sandhu alias Afsan Guru, (2005) 11 SCC 600 does not lay down the correct legal position, which requires to be overruled and was accordingly overruled.
+Evidence Act, so to that extent, the statement of law on admissibility of secondary evidence pertaining to electronic record, as stated by the Supreme Court in case of State (NCT of Delhi) vs. Navjot Sandhu alias Afsan Guru, (2005) 11 SCC 600 does not lay down the correct legal position, which requires to be overruled and was accordingly overruled.

 It was also held that an electronic record by way of secondary evidence shall not be admitted in evidence unless the requirements under Section 65B of The Indian Evidence Act are satisfied.